ayahani59/Arabic_Image_Captioning_App/README.md

 ## Overview

-The pipeline allows users to upload an image and interactively receive captions, translations, and answers to questions about the image.
-Designed for accessibility, it provides text and audio outputs in Arabic.
+This repository contains the code for an AI-powered application that generates captions for images, translates them into Arabic, and answers user-submitted questions in Arabic.

 ### Key Components:
 1. **Image Captioning**: Generates descriptive captions for input images.